Does incognito hide your IP?

 Note that third-party cookies do not persist across Incognito sessions.

 Incognito alternatives that hide your browsing activity and IP address

 Chrome isn’t a private browser, and Incognito isn’t a privacy hack.
 And while you could install an ad or tracker blocking extension from the Chrome Web Store, it won’t be native (built-in).
 Browser-native solutions are still much more reliable and secure.

-By contrast, Brave is a truly private browser that blocks all third-party ads and trackers by default, and upgrades your Internet security to HTTPS whenever possible.
+By contrast, Brave is a private browser that blocks third-party ads and trackers by default, and upgrades your Internet security to HTTPS whenever possible.
 With Brave, your browsing behavior is hidden from Big Tech: You’re more anonymous regardless of whether you’re in a regular or Incognito (private) window.
 Brave also gives two options to hide your IP address while browsing: private windows with Tor, and our built-in Firewall + VPN.

 Brave’s easy-to-use browser blocks ads by default, making the Web cleaner, faster, and safer for people all over the world.Download Brave